jup-ag/space-station/guides/8-perpetual-exchange/4-how-it-works.md

 Positions where the trader's collateral less fees and less unrealized losses is less than 0.2% of the position size will be liquidated.

-### Oracle

-Jupiter Perps always use Pyth oracles on the trading prices and chart data.
-However, there are 2 types of Pyth oracles, the `mainnet-beta` oracle and the `pythnet` oracle.

-For position changes, such as opening, closing or liquidating positions, keeper bots utilize Pyth's mainnet-beta prices.
-In times of congestion, they will use the backup Pythnet oracles.
-This improves reliability for traders to adjust their positions.

-For chart data, we are using the Pyth [Hermes](https://docs.pyth.network/price-feeds/pythnet-price-feeds/hermes) web service.
-The Hermes web service is using the prices from Pythnet.
-There might be slight deviations between the chart and your execution prices occasionally, due to the small variation between `mainnet-beta` and `pythnet` prices.

-You can check out the SOL/USD mainnet-beta oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=solana-mainnet-beta) and the SOL/USD pythnet oracle [here](https://pyth.network/price-feeds/crypto-sol-usd?cluster=pythnet).

-You can also utilize [Pyth Benchmarks](https://pyth.network/benchmarks) to check the oracle price for any of Pyth's listed tokens at any timestamp.
-Use this to independently verify historical oracle prices.